 - last semester of study that requires less than full time course load

-General definitions: Online classes do not require any physical presence in the classroom and are subject to enrollment restrictions.
+General definitions: Online classes and completely online programs (degree and/or certificate) do not require any physical presence in the classroom and are subject to enrollment restrictions.
 However, hybrid online classes, where coursework is completed through a combination of online and in-class participation, are not subject to enrollment restrictions.

 NOTE #1: Different online class restrictions - F-1 immigration regulations are different from J-1 immigration regulations with regard to online class restrictions affecting full-time enrollment requirements.
 (See chart above for full-time enrollment requirements.)

-- F-1 students: Per F-1 regulations, F-1 students may only apply 3 online credit hours to meeting the minimum full-time enrollment requirement.
+- F-1 students: Per F-1 regulations, F-1 students may only apply 3 online credit hours to meet the minimum full-time enrollment requirement.
+After the minimum full-time enrollment requirement has been met, students may enroll in additional online classes.
 Therefore, if enrolling in online classes:

 - Undergraduate students must register for a minimum of 9 credit hours of in-class or hybrid online classes, plus 3 (or more) online credit hours.